tfhorn67/personalSite/README.md

 was involved with in college that I'm pretty proud of but aren't directly relevant to my professional trajectory.

-tl;dr: Hovercraft, composites & materials science are cool.
+tl;dr: Hovercrafts, composites & materials science are cool.
 NASA.
 Carbon Fiber.
 Also Roll Tide.
 Aubs eat boogs.

 I helped build this monster.
 My friend Graham crashed and damaged it on a pylon